mike-ivs/machine-learning-novice-sklearn/_episodes/04-ensemble-methods.md

 We've had a look at a bagging approach, but we'll now take a look at a stacking approach and apply it to a regression problem.
 We'll also introduce a new dataset to play around with.

 ### California house price prediction
-The California housing dataset for regression problems contains 8 features such as, Median Income, House Age, Average Rooms, Average Bedrooms etc. for 20,640 properties.
+The California housing dataset for regression problems contains 8 training features such as, Median Income, House Age, Average Rooms, Average Bedrooms etc. for 20,640 properties.
 The target variable is the median house value for those 20,640 properties, note that all prices are in units of $100,000.
 This toy dataset is available as part of the [scikit learn library](https://scikit-learn.org/stable/modules/generated/sklearn.datasets.fetch_california_housing.html).
 We'll start by loading the dataset to very briefly inspect the attributes by printing them out.

 ~~~
 import sklearn